DKIM Proves the Domain. Not the Agent.

 Agent attribution survives ESP infrastructure changes

-If you switch ESPs, rotate DKIM keys, or change sending domains, the ECDSA identity signature remains valid because it is bound to your MultiMail API credential, not your mail infrastructure.
+If you switch ESPs, rotate DKIM keys, or change sending domains, the signed X-MultiMail-Identity claim remains verifiable because it is signed by MultiMail's own key, independent of your mail infrastructure.
 Your audit trail stays intact across infrastructure migrations.

 Oversight mode is part of the signed record